 3. On August 5, 2011 and effective August 8, 2011, the Board appointed another two new directors ("Director B" and "Director C").
-Director B was appointed for a term expiring at the Company's 2012 annual meeting of stockholders and Director C was appointed for a term expiring at the Company's 2013 annual meeting of stockholder.
+Director B was appointed for a term expiring at the Company's 2013 annual meeting of stockholder.
 In connection with their appointment, the directors were each granted an option to purchase shares of common stock at an exercise price of \$1.95 per share, the closing price of the common stock on the date of grant (the "\$1.95 Options").
 The grant to Director B was for 100,000 shares and is subject to the terms and conditions of the 2011 US Equity Incentive Plan.
 The grant to Director C was for 25,000 shares and is subject to the 2006 Employee Stock Option Plan, a sub-plan of the Company's 2011 Umbrella Option Plan.
 The \$1.95 Options vests and become exercisable in two equal annual installments beginning on the one-year anniversary of the date of grant.
-In the case of Director B's option, in the event that Director B is either (i) not reelected as a director at the Company's 2012 annual meeting of stockholders, or (ii) not nominated for reelection as a director B's failure to be reelected or nominated.
+In the case of Director B's option, in the event that Director B is either (i) not reelected as a director at the Company's 2012 annual meeting of stockholders, or (ii) not nominated for reelection as a director at the Company's 2012 annual meeting of stockholders, the option vests and becomes exercisable on the date of Director B's failure to be reelected or nominated.
 In the case of Director C's option, in the event that Director C is required to resign from the board due to medical reasons, the option vests and becomes exercisable on the date of Director C's resignation for medical reasons.
 The \$1.95 Options have terms of 10 years from the date of grant.